 The animation-verse continues to thrive, folks.
 Great work pours forth from some of the most creative minds on the planet.
-And the very first step to creating a superb piece of animation is an act of the imagination, because in animation if you can imagine it, you every attempt at categorisation.
-Blessed with some of the finest animation we've seen in some time - Fest, the latest eye-popper from 'glitch' animation master Nikita Diakur: Peter Zhaovu Zhou's experimental motion capture film Last Dance, which reimagines China's traditional Peking Opera artform; and the gorgeous colour-pencil drawn Per tutta la vita, to name iust three - our annual International Showcase is where we happily corral the very best of them.
-Visit nziff.co.nz for full programme
+And the very first step to creating a superb piece of animation is an act of the imagination, because in animation if you can imagine it, you can show it.

 This year we evaluated almost 4,000 submissions for the Animation NOW! line-up.
 Themes emerge, styles begin to coalesce and sub-genres gradually reveal themselves.
-We try to massage it all into individual programmes that offer details. threads of commonality to help you navigate this colourful forest of plenty.
+We try to massage it all into individual programmes that offer threads of commonality to help you navigate this colourful forest of plenty.